 A global pandemic is defined by the wide spread of an illness across the world.
 The new designation by the WHO acknowledges the rapid and far-reaching expansion of COVID-19, and urges governments and the public to take more aggressive action to help contain the spread, but it does not signal a loss of control over the outbreak.
 With proper resources and protocols, countries can limit the spread of the disease.
 The WHO recommends that individuals protect their health by following key safety precautions.

 COVID-19 testing is slowly becoming more widely available, and insurance companies in the U.S. have pledged to pay for the tests, without charging co-pays (although you should still check with your insurance company to find out whether they will cover the full cost of treatment).
-The Federal government is also working to extend access to “paid family leave” to more people, as well as considering a “payroll tax relief.”
-More on this here.
+The Federal government has expanded access to paid leave for many U.S. workers, and extended the federal tax filing deadline.

 We spoke again to rheumatologist and spondyloarthritis expert Dr. John Reveille, Chief of Rheumatology at The University of Texas Health Science Center in Houston, for his insight on what the pandemic designation means for you.

 Dr. Reveille, can you provide some context on the designation of the coronavirus as a pandemic?